-Welcome to the Sainsburys jobs page, it is a recruitment feature that has been helping applicants land part-time and full-time work with thesupermarket for over a decade.
-In that time we have had hundreds of thousands of people visit us, in turn we have received a considerable amount of feedback from our users.
-If you have experience of Sainsburys.jobs or part time or full time vacancies and want to share your views with other job seekers check out our feedback information at the foot of the page.
+Welcome to the Sainsburys jobs page, a recruitment feature that has been helping applicants land part-time and full-time work with thesupermarket for over a decade.
+In that time we have clocked up millions of page views across our recruitment section, in turn we have received a considerable amount of feedback from our users.
+If you have a view of the Sainsburys.jobs website or part time or full time work experience with Sainsburys and want to share your views with other job seekers check out our feedback information at the foot of the page.
 For most local Sainsbury store jobs you will generally need to be living within a 10 mile radius.
-If you are looking for more vacancies visit the local jobs page.
+If you are looking for other employment opportunities visit the local jobs page.
 This page holds information about all of the main employment categories but particularly in-store jobs, including full-time, part-time and seasonal jobs.

-For the last five years the company has been running 'internet only' recruitment, meaning you can only access jobs and career help online through the apposite channels.
-The purpose of our page is to condense the huge amount of material that exists into helpful chunks that provide an up to date and relevant guide that will help anyone looking for a career with leading Supermarkets.
+For the last six years the company has been running 'internet only' recruitment, meaning you can only access jobs and career help online through the apposite channels.
+The purpose of our page is to condense the huge amount of material that exists into helpful chunks that provide an up to date and relevant guide that will support anyone looking for a career with leading Supermarkets.

 For work experience and local vacancies you may wish to visit your local Sainsburys store and take a look around before you apply.
 We provide some key recruitment tips below but our general advice is to undertake some research before you submit your application.

 Full time and part time Christmas jobs are available at most local stores.
 Expect something like 15,000 seasonal vacancies on temporary contracts.
-Where jobs are available temporary employees can be offered a permanent job if they impress over the Christmas period.
-Seasonal full-time and part-time vacancies usually start to be published in October and are filled soon after, contracts can be for varied periods and can include the months of November, December and January.
+Where such jobs are available temporary employees can be offered a permanent job if they impress over the Christmas period.
+Seasonal full-time and part-time vacancies usually start to be published from September and are filled soon after, contracts can be for varied periods and may include the months of November, December and January.
 Visit your local store or watch the main sainsburys.job website.
 We generally publish more details here as they are announced.
 If you want details of some of the other big employers with seasonal vacancies follow the link to our Christmas recruitment pages.

 The stores that we see in and around our town centres are actually part of Sainsbury's Supermarkets Ltd which has J Sainsburys plc as its parent company.
 Today it is branded simply as Sainsbury's.
 The business started life in London in the mid 19th century, making it one of the oldest retailers in the UK.
 The founders were John and Mary Sainsbury, and the family has retained an interest in the company ever since.

 In simple numbers; over 21 million customers shop at the supermarket each week, the current UK workforce totals just under 150,000 people (details correct at the time of publication).